SijWoo/ARM-Toolchain-Setup/README.md

 ```

 ### Updates
 Running the bash scripts periodically will keep your toolchains updated.
-If you need something, create an Issue and I will get the bash scripts working ASAP.
+If you need something, create an Issue ticket and I will accomodate ASAP.

 ## How to Check if Everything was Installed
 If you do not get any errors, call the following lines depending on which script was executed.
 You should not see any errors that the system can't find the bin files.